Unlike many other VPN review sites, we take things seriously.

 We strategically test common points of failure to see how the VPN stands up.

 The most secure VPN in the world won’t be much help if it takes a degree in Computer Sciences to use properly.
 We look for things like setup time, user-friendly interfaces, and ease of configuration to get a sense for how accessible the VPN will be to the average user.

-10. We Evaluate Their Individual Security and Privacy Features
+10. Evaluated Each Software Security and Privacy Features

 Different VPN services are more ideal for different use cases (e.g. business vs. personal), while some “premium” features really ought to be standard on every VPN.
 We evaluate…